Ferum9029/Ghostrunner-upgrade-builder/README.md

 ____

 ## It has 3 modes:
 1. Saves all found ways to place upgrades.
-The less holes there is, the higher it will be in the output file
+The fewer holes there is, the higher it will be in the output file
 2. When script finds a way to place upgrades more efficient or equally to the previous best, it saves it
 3. You enter a number, then the script finds all the ways to set upgrades so the count of holes will be less than your number.
-    The less holes there is, the higher it will be
+    The fewer holes there is, the higher it will be
 ____

 ## HOWTO